Laramie (TV series)

-Laramie is an American Western television series that aired on NBC from 1959 to 1963.
-A Revue Studios production, the program originally starred John Smith as Slim Sherman, owner of the Sherman Ranch, along with his younger brother Andy, played by Robert L. Crawford, Jr.; Robert Fuller as Jess Harper, an immature, hot-headed drifter who shows up at the Sherman Ranch in the premiere episode; and Hoagy Carmichael as Jonesy, who keeps the homestead/stage stop running while Slim and Jess usually alternate starring roles during the show.
+Laramie is an American Western television series that aired on NBC from September 15, 1959 to May 21, 1963.
+A Revue Studios production, the program originally starred John Smith as Slim Sherman, owner of the Sherman Ranch, along with his younger brother Andy, played by Robert L. Crawford Jr.; Robert Fuller as Jess Harper, an immature, hot-headed drifter who shows up at the Sherman Ranch in the premiere episode; and Hoagy Carmichael as Jonesy, who keeps the homestead/stage stop running while Slim and Jess usually alternate starring roles during the show.
 Actress Spring Byington was later added to the cast.
-STARZ!'s Westerns Channel and the Grit network began airing the series in July 2015.

 Synopsis

-The two Sherman brothers and a drifter, Jess Harper, come together to run a stagecoach stop for the Great Central Overland Mail Company after the Shermans' father, Matt, was murdered by a greedy land seeker.
+The two Sherman brothers and a drifter, Jess Harper, come together to run a stagecoach stop for the Great Central Overland Mail Company after the family patriarch, Matt Sherman, is murdered by a greedy land seeker.
 The Sherman parents are buried on the ranch.
 Near the end of the series, Matt Sherman was revealed to have been falsely accused during the American Civil War of having aided the Confederates.
 After Jess Harper finds on Sherman Ranch land the wreckage of a Union Army gold wagon stolen by Confederate raiders, Slim sets forth with the officer accused of helping the Confederates, portrayed by Frank Overton, and an Army major, the real culprit played by John Hoyt, to clear Matt Sherman's name.
 The gold dust in question had long ago been scattered by the wind.

 The series premiere "Stage Stop" (September 15, 1959), which was filmed in color, explains how Slim Sherman and Jess Harper become partners in the Sherman Ranch and Relay Station.
 Jess arrives in Wyoming from Texas in search of an erstwhile "friend", Pete Morgan, played by John Mitchum, who had robbed Jess.
 Morgan is part of the gang of Bud Carlin (Dan Duryea).
 The gang captures Judge Thomas J. Wilkens (Everett Sloane), to keep him from trying Morgan.
 Though Jess and Slim are at odds with each other in their first encounters, and friendship seems out of the question, Andy Sherman takes an instant liking to Jess.
 Andy even asks Jess to take him away from the ranch, where he lives with his older brother Slim.
 Their first housekeeper is Jonesy, the role filled by Carmichael.
 Slim and Jess must fight together when Carlin shows up at the relay station (Carlin says he likes to watch men fight), and proceeds to humiliate the judge.